Crown Jewel (2023)

-The 2023 Crown Jewel was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the fifth annual Crown Jewel and took place on Saturday, November 4, 2023, at Mohammed Abdu Arena in Riyadh, Saudi Arabia as part of Riyadh Season, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2023 Crown Jewel was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the fifth annual Crown Jewel and took place on November 4, 2023, at Mohammed Abdu Arena in Riyadh, Saudi Arabia as part of Riyadh Season.
 This was the second Crown Jewel held at this venue after the 2021 event, and the 10th event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, which was the main match from SmackDown, Roman Reigns defeated LA Knight to retain the Undisputed WWE Universal Championship.
 In what was Raw's main match, Seth "Freakin" Rollins defeated Drew McIntyre to retain the World Heavyweight Championship, which was also the opening bout.
 In another prominent match, Logan Paul defeated Rey Mysterio to win SmackDown's WWE United States Championship.
 The event also saw the return of Kairi Sane to WWE; her last WWE match was in July 2020, however, she had remained with the company until December 2021 as a Japanese ambassador.
 Saudi Arabian actor and comedian Ibrahim Al Hajjaj also made an appearance.

 This was also the final WWE event to be officially distributed on DVD in Europe, as well as the penultimate release in the United States, as WWE opted not to renew Fremantle's contract for home video releases after 2023 and shut their home video division down at the end of the year.
 Crown Jewel had a 2-disc release on December 12 in the United States, December 18 in the United Kingdom, and December 22 in Germany.